lievan/NewStatementPlacement/README.md

 Or you can initialize a new argument object with an entity (string), type (string), name (string), text (string), children=None, and bare_text=True/False

+The top_n parameter tells us how many reccomendations we want to recieve

 ```
 entity = 'newpost'
 arg_type ='IDEA'